electronicsleep/SystemCapture/README.md

 Ever want to capture system info during a spike?
 This is for you.

-Useful for keeping an eye on processes running using CPU
+Useful for keeping an eye on processes running using CPU (simlar to SAR report)

 Threshold automatically set to the number of CPU cores on the system.